 To be considered for employment with the City of Bend, you must also apply at www.bendoregon.gov/jobs.
 A cover letter and resume are also required.

 ORPAT is scheduled separately from the NTN home page.
 You must have both a FrontLine National and valid ORPAT test for this position.
 Testing for both FrontLine National and ORPAT is available at the Brooklake campus of Chemeketa Community College.
 The department will also offer ORPAT at the end of the testing process.

-Department Information: Bend PD's 110 employees (85 sworn, 25 non-sworn) work together to support our mission statement, "We, together with the community, will provide Law Enforcement Services of the highest quality."
+Department Information: Bend PD's 115 employees (91 sworn, 24 non-sworn) work together to support our mission statement, "We, together with the community, will provide Law Enforcement Services of the highest quality."
 We are committed to our core values of Service, Integrity, Fairness, Caring, Partnership, Progressive and Excellence.
 The Bend Police Department has three divisions: Patrol Division, Investigations Division and Support Services.
 These divisions are comprised of the Patrol Team, Traffic Team, K-9 Team, Criminal Detectives, Narcotics Detectives, SWAT, Community Service Officers, Evidence Technicians, Training Division and Records.
 Patrol shifts are 11.25 hours, four days a week.
 This is followed by four days off.
-There is a 6-hour make-up/training day every quarter.
-Note: the schedule will be changing in January 2014 to patrol officers working a 5 on/4 off, 5 on/4 off, 5 on/5 off schedule with 10.67 hour shifts.
+There is a 6 hour in service training day every quarter.